poshakjaiswal/algo/README.md

 Algorithm Learning

-Creating a comprehensive README for your GitHub repository dedicated to teaching algorithms in Java and helping with interview preparation is essential to provide clear information and guide users effectively.
-Here's a sample README.md template for your repository:
+This repository is dedicated to teaching algorithms in Java and helping with interview preparation effectively.

 # Algorithm Learning and Interview Preparation in Java